decidedlyso/merge-insertion-sort/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/decidedlyso/merge-insertion-sort.svg)](https://clojars.org/decidedlyso/merge-insertion-sort)

-This Clojure / ClojureScript library implements the Merge Insertion sorting algorithm (also known as the Ford-Johnson Algorithm).
+This Clojure / ClojureScript library implements the [Merge Insertion sorting algorithm](https://en.wikipedia.org/wiki/Merge-insertion_sort) (also known as the Ford-Johnson Algorithm).

-Merge Insertion Sort is a comparison sort that minimizes the worst-case number of comparisons for small N (and has been proven optimal for N < 15, and likely optimal for N < 47).
+Merge Insertion Sort is a [comparison sort](https://en.wikipedia.org/wiki/Comparison_sort) that minimizes the worst-case number of comparisons for small N (and has been proven optimal for N < 18, and likely optimal for N < 47).

 This algorithm will not make your programs faster.
-Even though it has a better worst-case for small N than other algorithms, its relative complexity results in worse performance on actual computers than simpler algorithms (like quicksort, timsort and merge sort).
+Even though it has a better worst-case for small N than most other algorithms, its implementation results in worse performance on actual computers than simpler algorithms (like quicksort, timsort and merge sort).

 However, in situations where the cost-of-comparison greatly outweighs the cost-of-overhead of the algorithm, Merge Insertion Sort can be useful.
-For example, this implemention was motivated by needing an algorithm to determine the order in which to have (infinitely-slow) humans make pairwise comparisons.
+For example, this implemention was motivated by wanting to minimize the number of pairwise comparisons for an (~infinitely-slow) human to sort a list.

 It is also worth noting that just because Merge Insertion Sort has the best worst case (for small N), it doesn't mean it has the best average case (which, as far as I am aware, is an open problem).